 One obvious sign of drainage issues is when your drains fill up and create stagnant water.
-This is a sign that blockages are preventing water from draining down fully, if at all.
-While it may seem simple to use a plunger to force the standing water to go down, you won't always be around to manage the issue.
+In this case, the blockage prevents the water from draining down fully, if at all.
+Using a plunger to force standing water to drain may seem simple at first glance, but this method doesn’t always work.

 2. Foul Odours

-You don't need to have a blocked drain pipe to determine if your property has drainage issues.
-Sometimes, you don't have to wait for things to get that far before detecting a plumbing problem.
+You don’t need a blocked drain pipe to determine if your property has drainage issues.
+Sometimes, you don’t have to wait for things to get that far before detecting a plumbing problem.

-Detecting foul odours from pipes can be a sign of blockage due to the accumulation of water.
-This results in standing water, creating a foul stench due to bacteria and fungi in the mix.
-On the other hand, the blockage can result from drain gunk made from different soils, like dirt, oil, and grease, which can deteriorate your drainpipe's inner linings.
+Detecting foul odours from pipes can be a sign of blockage due to water accumulation, as standing water creates a foul stench due to bacteria and fungi in the mix.
+On the other hand, the blockage can result from drain gunk made from different soils, like dirt, oil, and grease, which can deteriorate your drainpipe’s inner linings.